sdsc-hpc-training-org/satellite/doc/revssh.md

 ### Long-Lived Connection
 Once the Satellite session has expired or been deleted, an existing login may continue to persist unless it is killed off.
 Furthermore, a certificate will still be valid until it has expired.

-We employ a KRL to prematurely invalidate certificates for deleted Satellite sessions.
-This way a revssh client can continue to try reconnecting, however it will not succeed.
+~~We employ a KRL to prematurely invalidate certificates for deleted Satellite sessions.
+This way a revssh client can continue to try reconnecting, however it will not succeed.~~

+The use of an `AuthorizedKeysCommand` causes the contents of the account's authorized_keys file to be generated on-the-fly.
+Once a session is expired or deleted, the code to generate this contents will no longer produce usable output.

 A cron-driven process will need to kill off any processes owned by accounts associated with deleted sessions.
-(Or conversely, kill off any processes owned by accounts not associated with an active session.)
-This can leverage a special certificate that allows the holder of the private key to authenticate as any user in the account pool, and execute only one command - to clean up the account's processes.
-Alternatively this might be an exception and allow the use of sudo to kill a pid.
+(Or conversely, kill off any processes owned by accounts not associated with an active session.) ~~This can leverage a special certificate that allows the holder of the private key to authenticate as any user in the account pool, and execute only one command - to clean up the account's processes.~~ Alternatively this might be an exception and allow the use of sudo to kill a pid, or a special public key injected by the aforementioned code.

 ### Point A Tunnel Somewhere Outside the Environment
 This isn't really a thing that can happen on the Satellite server, but worth mentioning.
 A revssh client can set the target of a remote-forward to a host outside the environment and bounce the connection somewhere else.